All times are BST, by the way.

 02.12: Next up, the Philadelphia 76ers, the worst outside shooting team in the NBA.
 Last year’s starter at point guard, Andre Miller, is an unrestricted free agent who made clear his stance on potentially re-signing by refusing to turn up for his exit interview.
 His backup, Louis Williams, just had a really terrible year and isn’t even a proper point guard in the first place.
 And the third stringer, Royal Ivey, just opted out of a guaranteed contract and will be another unrestricted free agent.
 Therefore, regardless of Jeff Van Gundy’s redundant theory about whether Elton Brand can play center, I’m leaving if the Sixers don’t take a point guard.
 It has to be done.

-02.13: Fortunately, I'm staying.
-The Sixers take Jrue Holiday with the 17th pick, and Jay Bilas is pleased that the man he had down as being the 8th best player in the draft is finally off the board.
-Relieved, Bilas calls Holiday "a point guard for a long time", which is comforting information to anyone who feared that Holiday might try and reinvent himself as a power forward at any point.
-The Holiday pick also signifies the departure of the last of the 'green room' invitees (by the way, for those who have never watched the draft, the green room is neither green nor a room), which means we can avoid any embarassing Darrell Arthur-like situations this season.
-That's good news.
+02.13: Fortunately, I’m staying.
+The Sixers take Jrue Holiday with the 17th pick, and Jay Bilas is pleased that the man he had down as being the eighth-best player in the draft is finally off the board.
+Relieved, Bilas calls Holiday “a point guard for a long time”, which is comforting information to anyone who feared that Holiday might try and reinvent himself as a power forward or left wing back at any point.
+The Holiday pick also signifies the departure of the last of the ‘green room’ invitees (by the way, for those who have never watched the draft, the green room is neither green nor a room), which means we can avoid any embarrassing Darrell Arthur-like situations this season.
+That’s good news.

 02:15: The NBA is a weird entity.
 Holiday came off the bench all of last year, behind starting point guard Darren Collison.
 Collison is also draft eligible, and will be drafted at some point in this first round no doubt.
 Yet now, wherever he’s picked, he will be picked behind Holiday.
 Holiday came off the bench behind Collison because the UCLA coach felt that Collison was more likely to help the team win, and yet now he’s going to be drafted behind Holiday because the Philadelphia 76ers think that Holiday is going to be more of a help in the NBA.
 The games aren’t significantly different, yet the assessment of who will help more is.
 It’s odd.
 I don’t necessarily disagree with it – in fact, I agree with it, as will any fan of “tremendeous upside potential” – but it’s still pretty weird.
 Epiphany over, let’s move on.